01618830666

 Both giant knotweed and Japanese knotweed are considered highly invasive species.

-• Invasiveness: Both giant knotweed and Japanese knotweed are considered highly invasive species.
+• Invasiveness: Both giant and Japanese knotweed are considered highly invasive species.
 However, Japanese knotweed is generally considered more problematic and widespread in its invasiveness.
 Its ability to spread rapidly and persistently through rhizomes (underground stems) makes it particularly difficult to control.

 Best not to cut Giant Knotweed

-furthermore if Giant Knotweed (Fallopia sachalinensis) is cut aboveground, the rhizomes (underground stems) of the plant can utilize nutrient stores to send up new shoots.
+furthermore, if Giant Knotweed (Fallopia sachalinensis) is cut aboveground, the rhizomes (underground stems) of the plant can utilise nutrient stores to send up new shoots.
 Giant Knotweed is known for its aggressive growth and reproductive capabilities through its extensive rhizome system.
 Cutting the aboveground growth may temporarily suppress the plant, but the rhizomes can remain active and initiate the growth of new shoots when conditions are favourable.

 Induce dormancy